 NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 11 Business studies examinations.
 This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
-This chapter is a brief introduction to the concept NCERT Solution For Class 11 Business Studies Chapter 3 – Private, Public And Global Enterprises.
+This chapter is a brief introduction to the concept of NCERT Solution For Class 11 Business Studies Chapter 3 – Private, Public, And Global Enterprises.

 Short Questions for NCERT Business Studies Solutions Class 11 Chapter 3

 1. Explain the concept of private sector and public sector?